oracle-livelabs/sprints/java/sprint-pkixexception/sprint-pkixexception.md

 ### 5. Some Less Common Causes

 - This error can arise from a very strict network configuration or firewall rule.
-To eliminate this, head to your favorite browser and try to access the URL that creates problems.
+To eliminate this possibility, head to your favorite browser and try to access the URL that creates problems.
 If the browser can process it without errors, then it means the problem is with the client application’s certificate configuration.

 - You may also come across this error after upgrading, reinstalling, or changing the configurations of your Java installation.
 At times, the certificate configurations in Java’s internal trust store may get messed up during these activities and can result in this error.
-So always check that your application is pointing to the right Java installation and verify the cacerts file is available in $JAVA_HOME/lib/security.
+So always check that your application is pointing to the right Java installation and verify the `cacerts` file is available in `$JAVA_HOME/lib/security`.

 - Check if your trust store is outdated.
 If so, upgrade Java to the latest version supported by your application.